bensutherland/ms_oyster_popgen/README.md

 ### Obtain data for different analyses:
 The following steps will provide the outputs needed for downstream analyses.
 Each individual numbered step will provide a different output needed.
 All edits required are to: `./00-scripts/stacks2_2_populations.sh`

+For simplicity, an output script has been created that will iteratively run populations with the following changes identified below.
+Run the following script in replacement of the following steps:
+`./../ms_oyster_popgen/01_scripts/runall_outputs.sh`

 **1. Identify loci out of HWE**
 ```